-The Planning Commission is being asked to provide feedback to planning staff on the Draft EIR, on the Draft Plan and the associated GPAs and preliminary zoning framework, including character and intensity areas.
+The LPAB is being asked to provide feedback to planning staff on the cultural resource aspects of the Draft EIR on the Specific Plan, the Draft Plan and the associated draft GPAs and preliminary zoning framework including character and intensity areas .
 All comments received on the Draft EIR will be considered by the City prior to finalizing the EIR and making a decision on the Specific Plan.
 Comments on the Draft EIR should focus on the adequacy of the EIR in discussing possible impacts on the physical environment, ways in which potential adverse effects might be minimized, and alternatives to the Specific Plan in light of the EIR's purpose to provide useful and accurate information about such factors.
-Comments received at this Planning Commission meeting will help further shape the preparation of the final documents.
+Comments received at this Landmarks Board meeting will help further shape the preparation of the final documents.